darx0r/CamScanner-mutter/README.md

 # CamScanner-mutter
 mutter.zip is an encrypted resource found in CamScanner lately.
 It's actually a DEX file which acts as a DEX fetcher&loader.
+This repo is for a collaborative study to gain more information, payloads and explanations regard it.

 ## Previous work
 https://securelist.com/dropper-in-google-play/92496/